Cave Tubing and Ziplining in Belize

 Head to the mainland for a two, or even three-tour jungle adventure or a day tour to Actun Tunichil Muknal Cave (ATM).
 Led by experienced Belize tour and excursion guides, you will hike for about 40 minutes through the magnificent Belizean rainforest then tube down the fascinating cave system.
-On the tour you will enjoy learning about the rainforest where you will see a wide variety of plants, exotic birds and animals in their natural habitat.
-Cave Tubing is combined with the Zip-Line Jungle Canopy tour, Belize Zoo, horseback riding or Xunantunich Maya Ruins.
+On the Belize zipline and cave tubing tour you will enjoy learning about the rainforest where you will see a wide variety of plants, exotic birds and animals in their natural habitat.
+The Belize cave tubing is combined with the zip-line jungle canopy tour, Belize zoo, horseback riding or Xunantunich Maya Ruins.

 This is one of the most popular day tours!
 Experience the jungle with the tour guides leading your hike through the rainforest and across the crystal clear Sibun River.
 Float on your tube through the two networks of caves with your headlamp searching the crystal formations above.
 On this tour you will also zip-line through the rainforest canopy.
 Imagine yourself gliding between treetop platforms with a bird’s eye view of the spectacular Belize jungle – a truly memorable experience.